Pawan Khera supports Surjewala, says political fight on between 'demons and humans' | Politics

 He also said the country needs a responsible prime minister, not a ''publicity minister''.

+Khera said he completely agrees with Surjewala's comment that there is a fight going on today between demons and humans.

 ''I completely agree with his point that the fight that is going on today, the struggle that is going on, is between demons and humans.
-There is no doubt about it,'' Khera said.
+There is no doubt about it,'' he said.

+''The women of our country are being misbehaved with and raped openly and the prime minister is leading in cracking sloppy jokes in Parliament.
+In the history of this country, I have seen many prime ministers.
+I have seen different Prime Ministers belonging to different parties.
+But, I have not seen such a prime minister who is cracking jokes, that too shallow ones, when one part of the country is burning,'' said Khera, who is the media and publicity department head of the Congress.

 ''This country needs a responsible prime minister, not a publicity minister,'' he said.